smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

 For the missing comments you can enable a compiler setting to make them mandatory<a href="#ext-10-note-1"><sup id="ext-10-note-1-reverse">1</sup></a>.
-We updated the [Resharper][resharper] settings in the solution so all new code going forward would have the <em title="In C#: tabs, always tabs">correct</em>
+We updated the [Resharper][resharper] settings in the solution so all new code going forward would have the <em title="C#: tabs, always tabs">correct</em>
 formatting.
-Even better put the special rules for formatting the code directly into the solution.
+Having the formatting rules live with the code meant any special rules used only by this project would not affect anything else.
+Updating them would also be very easy.

-With basic coding standards dealt with by the tools, code reviews can move onto bigger and better things.
-You can move past indentation, spacing and brackets to does this deliver what we wanted for our users.
+With basic coding standards dealt with by the tools, code reviews can move onto solving problems for our users.

-**Minimize your conventions.** Having many conventions makes them harder to enforce and can be overwhelming for new contributors.
-The fewer conventions your contributors need to remember and apply will help them be more productive.
+**Minimize your conventions.** Having many conventions makes enforcing them harder and can be overwhelming for new contributors.
+The fewer conventions your contributors need to remember and apply the more they focus on their code and not the conventions.

-Since my initial review I have been discussing relaxing the conventions with the maintainers.
-Separating the absolutely mandatory standards from recommended practices has helped reduce what is required for new contributors.
+Since my initial review I have been discussing ways to relax the conventions with the maintainers.
+Separating the absolutely mandatory standards from recommended practices has helped clarify the standards for new contributors.
 Further discussing the existing conventions helped me to understand why they were being recommended.